andresvidal/speedtracker-jet/README.md

 ### Use Jekyll in Docker for local development

 Develop locally and test in Docker.
-Run th following to build.
+Run the following to build.

 ```
 export JEKYLL_VERSION=3.8